ntp111/C-Game-with-SplashkitSDK/README.md

 2. JSON usage
 - Load game configuration:
 - Saving and loading game process:
-- Faciliate communication between server and client for multiplayer game.
+## C.What you get form this tutorial
+- You can create a functional game that can save the player process and load it back when open the game
+- You can easily manage and expand the complexity of the game from 1 place instead of changing the information though out your project.

-## C. Game with JSON data implementation
+## D. Game with JSON data implementation
 1. Splashkit functions to interact with JSON.
     - Initialized JSON object
         ```